 Manchester, Liverpool, Sheffield, Leeds for 5 days

 Manchester is where the first professional football league was formed.
 You could also enjoy traces and the legacy of the 25 Nobel prize awardees throughout the place.
-On the other hand, Liverpool is famous for its ferry trips, the Liverpool Cathedral, and Royal Albert Dock, among others.
+On the other hand, Liverpool is a ferry and cruise port and is famous for its ferry trips, the Liverpool Cathedral, and Royal Albert Dock, among others.

-Sheffield is one of the greenest cities in the UK despite being coined steel city because it produces steel.
+Sheffield is one of the greenest cities in the UK despite being coined as a steel city because it produces steel.
 They have Sheffield Legends Plaques, the counterpart of Hollywood’s Walk of Fame.

-Leeds is famous for housing the oldest commercial railway in the world, having the world’s most significant animal armour, and having the longest-running West Indian Carnival in Europe.
+Leeds is famous for housing the oldest commercial railway in the world, having the world’s most significant animal armor, and having the longest-running West Indian Carnival in Europe.

 While exploring Northern England, you can base yourself in Manchester or Liverpool, which has plenty of hotels.
 Getting from these cities to other parts of this region is very easy.